wecodemore/wpstarter/docs/quick-start.md

 -->
 # Quick Start

-After a system has WP Starter requirements (PHP 5.3.2+, Composer) to install a fully working, Composer-managed WordPress site involves just 3 steps:
+Once a system meets WP Starter requirements (PHP 5.3.2+, Composer), installing a fully working, Composer-managed WordPress site involves just 3 steps:

  1. create a `composer.json` file in an empty folder
  2. open a console and type: `composer install`
- 3. rename the `.env.example` file created by WP Starter to `.env`, open it with a text editor and set, at least, database settings.
+ 3. rename the `.env.example` file created by WP Starter to `.env`, open it with a text editor and set, at the very least, the database settings.

 Done :-)